simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 08 Embeddings.md

-TODO
-## Lab 8 - Embeddings and Semantic Search
+## Lab 08 - Embeddings and Semantic Search

 In this exercise you will explore the concept of Embeddings and Semantic Search.